jmarihawkins/python-challenge-1/readme.md

 # Modifications

 Feel free to modify the menu items or add new categories according to the food truck's offerings.
-You can also extend the functionality to include features like payment processing or order tracking.
+You can also extend the functionality to include features like payment processing and/or order tracking.